 2. An increase in click and open metrics

 Of course, security filters are doing what they’re designed to do: protect end-users.
 But, as a consequence, open and click rates are artificially inflated in reporting data.

 How can we solve this problem?

-- Exclude NHI from campaign reporting: dotdigital Engagement Cloud has functionality (currently in beta) which searches click data for signals of NHI and stops them from reaching your reports.
+- Exclude NHI from campaign reporting: Dotdigital has functionality (currently in beta) that searches click data for signals of NHI and stops them from reaching your reports.
 We’re still developing the feature, but it’s already showing signs of being very effective, which is why we’re offering it to a small set of customers now.
 If you’re interested in knowing more, see this help center article.

 - Focus on building a positive reputation: We know sender reputation plays a huge part in the amount of NHI experienced.
 Senders with highly engaged recipients will receive less NHI.
 Building and maintaining a positive sending reputation is vital in reducing the overall impact of NHI.
 Using our sender reputation feature is a great way of keeping a pulse on it.
 If you’re looking for guidance in taking your reputation to the next level, we have a highly skilled team of deliverability consultants who can provide the best advice on achieving a great sending reputation.
 If you’re keen to learn more, ask your account manager/customer success manager.

 We’re all working hard to solve these conundrums.
 There isn’t a single solution to these problems.
 Instead, there will be several mitigating actions senders can take themselves.
 In addition, an cross-channel marketing engagement platform like ourselves should provide useful advice and technological advances.
 In summary, senders should be ready for more NHI and website traffic than ever before, especially with the busy holiday season just around the corner.